johndpotts/ally-coding-challenge/README.md

 The styling for this page was produced in SASS; I used gulp locally to preview the site and compile the CSS.

 ### Review of the challenge
-The challenge was to create a site used on the given comps.
-The site was to be responsive, accessable, and created without any frameworks like Bootstrap.
+The challenge was to create a site based on the given comps.
+The site was to be responsive, accessible, and created without any frameworks like Bootstrap.

 ### Possible areas for improvement
  - Without specified hex codes and fonts I came reasonably close using online tools.
 Actual specs would have been preferable.